badgerloop-software/sc-mppt/README.md

 ## Additional Features
-Overvoltage fault reset triggered through CAN with message ID 0x600
+Overvoltage fault reset triggered through CAN with message ID 0x600 Discharging of output capacitors triggered through CAN with message ID 0x601

 Some additional resources for MPPT algorithms https://ww1.microchip.com/downloads/en/appnotes/00001521a.pdf